Should You Get a Real or Artificial Christmas Tree? Here's How to Decide

 They’re Often Cheaper Than Artificial Trees

-How much a Christmas tree ends up costing will depend on a few factors, like where you live, who you’re buying from, and what kind of tree you’re getting.
-But it’s a myth that artificial Christmas trees are always the cheaper option—at least on a one-to-one basis.
-Based on data from The National Christmas Tree Association, last year the average price per real Christmas tree was $78, while the average price per fake Christmas tree was $104.
+How much a Christmas tree ends up costing will depend on a few factors, like where you live, who you're buying from, and what kind of tree you're getting.
+But it's a myth that artificial Christmas trees are always the cheaper option—at least on a one-to-one basis.
+Based on data from The National Christmas Tree Association, the average price per real Christmas tree in 2018 was $78, while the average price per fake Christmas tree was $104.

-Reasons to Consider an Artificial Christmas Tree
+Upsides to an Artificial Christmas Tree

 You Can Reuse It Next Year (and the Year After That)